Real estate agents help people buy and sell homes, other buildings or land.

 - Real Estate Principles, where you study the fundamentals of real estate ownership, management and sales.

 - Real Estate Practice, where you learn all about the day-to-day operation of a real estate office.

 - And one elective, like Legal Aspects of Real Estate, Real Estate Finance, Property Management, Principles of Accounting I or Business Law.
 (Principles of Accounting and Business Law are listed under the Business department in our catalog.)

 At CCC, you can take all three in just one semester of evening classes–but that isn’t the real reason our program is such a great idea.

-That’s why, in our classrooms, you get more than test preparation.
+Whichever path you decide to take, in our classrooms, you’re going to get more than test preparation.